Castlery | May 22, 2023

 Sateen sheets offer a luxurious and indulgent sleep experience with exceptional comfort, breathability, and lustrous sheen.
 This makes sateen a popular choice for those seeking to enhance their sleep environment and introduce a touch of elegance to their bedroom.

 Generally, sateen sheets are more resistant to wrinkles than percale.
-This is because of their weave structure and fiber content.
+This is because of their weave structure and fibre content.
 This makes sateen an ideal choice for busy households or those who appreciate a clean aesthetic in the bedroom.
 If you have wrinkles on your sateen or percale sheets, simply iron them out for that crisp look.

 Sateen sheets are extremely breathable, which is great for warm nights.
 However, their high thread count causes them to be thicker than some types of bed sheets.
 They are also prone to heat retention.
 Hence, if you are a hot sleeper, you may feel that sateen sheets are not cooling enough, which can cause discomfort in your sleep.